AustinOliverHaskell/TemplateCommand/README.md

 If you've cloned tt from source, there exists a template_exmaples directory to get you started.

+For the -h option, there also can exist header.[some extension] files in the template directory.
+These function the exact same as template files but are only used when using -h to append the file to the front of another.

 <br />

 # Template Variables